 WHAT SHOULD I EXPECT ON MY FIRST VISIT?

 A greeter will warmly welcome you when you arrive for your first worship service.
-One of our ushers will then provide you with a service leaflet and help you locate a seat if you desire or need any assistance.
-Members of The Church of St. Michael & St. George’s very own Welcome Team, recognizable by their white carnations, are always available if you have any questions.
+One of our ushers will provide you with a service leaflet and help you locate a seat or in need any assistance.
+Members of The Church of St. Michael & St. George’s very own Welcome Team, are always available if you have any questions.

 DO I NEED TO BECOME A MEMBER OF THE CHURCH OF ST. MICHAEL & ST. GEORGE TO PARTICIPATE IN WORSHIP AND OTHER ACTIVITIES?